karaatanassov/go_polymorphic_json/README.md

 ## Conclusion and next steps

 This article and sample code illustrate the basic handling of polymorphic JSON in Go.
-We see that out of the box support is lacking but a little bit of creativity helps us get near native experience with polymorphic unmarshaling in Go.
+We see that out of the box support is lacking.
+Yet a little bit of creativity helps us get near native experience with polymorphic unmarshaling in Go.

 The article and sample code leave out some details.